apacheignite/documentation/odbc-driver/dml.md

   "title": "Connecting to the node"
 }
 [/block]
 First you need to connect to configured Ignite node using ODBC.
 Nothing new here - you should properly specify connection string arguments.
 If some argument was not specified default value is used instead.
+Refer to [Connection String](doc:connecting-string) page for details.
 Pay special attention to `Cache` attribute - you should specify name of any existing cache here.
 It is not really important which one thanks to [Cross-cache queries](doc:sql-queries#cross-cache-queries).
 Note however that you have to specify schema name prior to your tables if you are trying to run query upon some table of a cache which is not the one you connected to.

+You can also use pre-configured DSN.
 [block:code]
 {
   "codes": [